joshajohnson/scripts/README.md

 ### autokey-macro-keyboard

 Autokey files to allow use of the macro keyboard in Linux, however this is a bit buggy, not sure why.

+### kicad-things.md

+As the name suggests, a bunch of KiCad stuff I don't want to forget.